Blasto (video game)

-Blasto is a platforming third-person shooter game developed by Sony Interactive Studios America and published by Sony Computer Entertainment for the Sony PlayStation in 1998.
+Blasto is a 1998 3D third-person shooter platform game developed by Sony Interactive Studios America, and published by Sony Computer Entertainment for the PlayStation.
 Phil Hartman voiced Captain Blasto, an extremely muscular, alien-fighting, dimwitted captain.

+Blasto was a high profile project for Sony, which invested a great deal of development resources on unorthodox programming techniques and a heavy marketing push towards making it a bestseller.
+The game was met with an unfavorable response, as critics said it suffers from frustrating controls, derivative concepts, and long stretches of play time spent wandering in search of objectives.

 Gameplay

-The game is a third-person action/platformer/shooter.
+The game is a 3D third-person shooter platformer.
 The enemies are aliens that teleport in around the player based on events that are triggered as the player explores the environment.
 The game has a strong platforming factor, with elements such as rotating 3D sections which have to be navigated while shooting at aliens.
 Puzzle elements tend to be limited to simple "find the switch to proceed" scenarios.
 However, some of the elements within the game require the player to utilize different weaponry in certain situations in order to advance to the next area.
 Blasto is one of the few PlayStation games to use both control sticks.
 The left stick offers better movement control than the D-Pad and the right stick can be used to adjust the player's aim.

-Plot

-After returning from the 5th dimension, the diabolical alien tyrant named Bosc is bent on conquering the Planet Uranus with his own army and attempts to invade and destroy Earth as well.
-He is seeking to reign supreme for his power of the solar system that includes his alien army capturing and enslaving the Space Babes throughout the galaxy.
-Thus, Captain Blasto is the only hero who can foil him and his evil ambitions and set out to rescue the stranded Space Babes along the way.
-Blasto is also the only type of hero who doesn't mind catching Space Babes in distress every now and then, especially when it comes to exploring and venturing across through the Planet Uranus.